-Reflecting his party’s small government, anti-debt sentiment, Republican Mitt Romney reportedly has chosen House Budget Committee Chairman Paul Ryan as his vice presidential running mate, and ensured that the congressman’s controversial plan to transform Medicare into a voucher-type program will become a central issue in the presidential race.
+Bowing to pressure from the conservative wing of his party, Republican Mitt Romney has picked House Budget Committee Chairman Paul Ryan as his vice presidential running mate, and ensured that the congressman’s controversial plan to transform Medicare into a voucher-type program will become a central issue in the presidential race.

 The presumptive Republican nominee was set to make the announcement after touring the USS Wisconsin—a winking reference to Ryan’s home state—at a campaign event in Norfolk, Va.